CONTACT

 BIO

 Michael Christopher Brown is an artist utilizing and challenging the documentary image to spotlight some of the world’s most pressing humanitarian issues.
-His work spans from the chaotic rise of eastern China to the Arab Spring, from the wars of Eastern Congo (DRC) to the conflict in Israel and the West Bank, from socioeconomic issues in Cuba to homelessness in Los Angeles.
+His work spans from the chaotic rise of eastern China to the frontlines of the Arab Spring, from the wars of Eastern Congo (DRC) to the conflict in Israel and the West Bank, from socioeconomic issues in Cuba to homelessness in Los Angeles.

 Born in Washington State’s Skagit Valley, Michael was raised in a healthcare-focused family.
 Taught photography by his father—a physician who documented his work overseas—he was immersed early in service and storytelling.
 His family’s humanitarian work took them to Mexican clinics, and their home welcomed dozens of exchange students.

-A photographer at National Geographic Magazine since 2004, and a former associate at Magnum Photos, Michael became known for pioneering the use of a smartphone in conflict reporting.
-His smartphone coverage of the 2011 Libyan Revolution culminated in the book and short film Libyan Sugar, which won the Paris Photo First Book Award and the ICP Infinity Award for Artist’s Book.
+Michael became known for pioneering the use of a smartphone in conflict reporting.
+His smartphone coverage of the 2011 Libyan Revolution culminated in the seminal book and short film Libyan Sugar, which documents a number of his near death experiences and explores themes of resilience and transformation through the iconography of warfare.
+The book won the Paris Photo First Book Award and the ICP Infinity Award for Artist’s Book.

-Michael speaks at institutions, festivals, and organizations worldwide, offering personal insights and lessons from the frontlines of human experience.
+He speaks at institutions, festivals, and organizations worldwide, offering personal insights and lessons from the frontlines of human experience.

 CLIENTS

 AARP.
 Aga Khan Museum.
 Al Jazeera.
 Amazon Music.
 Amnesty International.
 Bloomberg Businessweek.
 CSIS.
 Chopard.
 Conde Nast Portfolio.
 Conservation International.
 D La Repubblica.
 Der Spiegel.
 Eastern Congo Initiative.
 Economist.
 ESPN.
 Facebook.
 Financial Times.
 Fondazione Oelle.
 Foreign Policy.
 Fortune.
 FT Weekend Magazine.
 Front Line Defenders.
 GEO.
 Getty Images.
 Harper’s Magazine.
 Harvard Public Health.
 HBO.
 Hemispheres.
 Hyperice.
 IISS.
 Ishkar.
 Land Rover.
 Land Securities.
 Le Monde.
 Live Nation.
 Magnum Photos.
 Memac Ogilvy.
 Men’s Journal.
 Mobil.
 Moleskine.
 Monocle.
 MSNBC.
 National Geographic Magazine.
 New York Magazine.
 Newsweek.
 Nike.
 Nodle.
 Oprah Winfrey Network.
 PDN.
 Pipette.
 Polka.
 Save the Children.
 Smithsonian.
 Smith & Nephew.
 Sony.
 Stanford Medicine X. SYPartners.
 Tecno Mobile.
 The Atlantic.
 The Nature Conservancy.
 The New Republic.
 The New York Times.
 The New York Times Magazine.
 The New York Times Style Magazine.
 Time.
 United Nations.
 U.S. Army.
 U.S. Department of State.
 Vanity Fair.
 Ventiquattro.
 Vice.
 Vogue.
 Wall Street Journal.
 Wired.
 Young & Rubicam.
+YouthBuild.